 About us

-So we're calling on politicians to do the right thing - get the job done and commit to ending malaria for good.
-Join us and use this toolkit to share the campaign.
-We're Britain.
-Saving lives is what we do.
+So we're calling on the UK Government to take the right steps - to get the job done and commit to ending malaria for good.

 Why Britain can help end malaria